jacklu2016/ADM-VRP/README.md

   1) Open  **train_model.ipynb** and choose training parameters and choose the required number of heads by editing the file name at 'from attention_dynamic_model' .
   2) All outputs would be saved in current directory.

-Majority of this code has been fetched from publicly available <a href="https://github.com/d-eremeev/ADM-VRP/"></a>
+Majority of this code has been fetched from publicly available <a href="https://github.com/d-eremeev/ADM-VRP/"> Code </a>